 It teaches psychotherapy techniques to enable healing and initiate positive change in human thinking and behaviour.
 This ensures the development of the necessary expertise and leads you to a rewarding career.

-If you want to enter this profession as a health practitioner, complete a six-month hypnosis training and certification course.
+To enter this profession as a health practitioner, complete a six-month hypnosis training and certification course.
 The program gives you the skills and knowledge to address behavioural patterns and restrictive beliefs.

 Step 3: Gain Clinical Experience